QUICK SUMMARY- COST OF LIVING IN BUDAPEST, HUNGARY

 |Exchange Rate to $1 USD to Forint (HUF)||309|

-My monthly budget in Budapest is roughly $1500, including all living expenses (housing, utilities, transportation, food, entertainment, etc.), non-essential extras like a cleaner, dry cleaning, and personal grooming. and some travel around the country.
+As the capital and the biggest city, Budapest is the most expensive city in Hungary.
+Yet, my monthly budget in Budapest is still only $1500, including all living expenses (housing, utilities, transportation, food, entertainment, etc.), non-essential extras like a cleaner, dry cleaning, and personal grooming. and some travel around the country.

 How Does The Cost of Living In Hungary Compare To The US?